What to see and do in El Nido Palawan

 Stops: Matinloc Shrine, Secret Beach, Hidden Beach, Tapiutan Island, Helicopter Island

 - Tour D

-Tour D takes you to the beaches of Cadlao Island, including the stunning Cadlao lagoon and a few beaches on the mainland.
+Tour D takes you to Cadlao Island’s beaches, including the stunning Cadlao lagoon and a few beaches on the mainland.
 It usually includes the Small lagoon too, a highlight not to be missed in Bacuit Bay.
 Before booking the tour, make sure it includes the Small lagoon.

 Stops: Small Lagoon (Miniloc Island), Paradise Beach, Nat Nat Beach, Bukal Island, Cadlao Lagoon.